mehulagg/gitlab/doc/push_rules/push_rules.md

 The following examples make use of regex string boundary characters which match the beginning of a string (`^`), and the end (`$`).
 They also include instances where either the directory path or the filename can include `.` or `/`.
 Both of these special regex characters have to be escaped with a backslash `\` to be used as normal characters in a match condition.

-Example: prevent pushing any .exe files to any location in the repository.
-This is an example of a partial match, which can match any filename that contains `.exe` at the end.
+Example: prevent pushing any `.exe` files to any location in the repository.
+This is an example of a partial match, which can match any filename that contains `.exe` at the end:

 ```plaintext
 \.exe$